alexogola/quotes/README.md

 Angular cli was used alongside bootstrap and css to develop the Quote application.
 Git is used on the other side as the version control for tracking changes on the local and remote repository.

+## Project setup installation

+1.On GitHub, navigate to the main page of the repository.

+2.Under the repository name, click Clone or download.

+3.In the Clone with HTTPs section, click  to copy the clone URL for the repository.

+4.Open Terminal.

+5.Change the current working directory to the location where you want the cloned directory to be made.

+6.Type git clone, and then paste the URL you copied in Step 2.

+7.Press Enter.
+Your local clone will be created.

 ## Behaviour driven development
 | Behaviour   |      Input     |  Output |
 |----------|:-------------:|------:|